 "Last month, when reporting its quarterly earnings, Google reported a doubling in its rate of capital investment, mainly in computer servers, network equipment and space for data centers, and said it would spend at least $1.5 billion over the next year."

-Following that paragraph Eric Schmidt the CEO of Google was qouted saying something very suprising,
+Following that paragraph Eric Schmidt the CEO of Google was quoted saying something very surprising,

 [As Google grows, so does its need to store and handle more Web site information, video and e-mail content on its servers.
 "Those machines are full," Mr. Schmidt, the chief executive, said in an interview last month.
 "We have a huge machine crisis."]

-I am not suprised that Google is maxed out, (because of all the strange things I have seen in monitoring our clients sites latley) but I am suprised the CEO would admit to such a thing.
+I am not surprised that Google is maxed out, (because of all the strange things I have seen in monitoring our clients sites lately) but I am surprised the CEO would admit to such a thing.
 Especially being a public company with share holders.
-CEO’s are known for their skills of making things seem a lot lighter than they are, so I wander how bad it really is.
+CEO's are known for their skills of making things seem a lot lighter than they are, so I wander how bad it really is.
 Enough to spend 1.5 billion dollars.